bosd/odoo-data-flow/docs/guides/server_to_server_migration.md

 This command is ideal for scenarios such as:

-- Migrating data from a staging or development server to a production server.
+- Simple data transfers from a staging server to a production server.
-- Consolidating data from one Odoo instance into another.
+- Consolidating data from one Odoo instance into another where the data structure is identical.
-- Performing a data transformation and re-importing into the same database.

-## The `odoo-data-flow migrate` Command
+## The `odf migrate` Command

 The migration is handled by the `migrate` sub-command.
-It works by exporting data from a source instance, applying an in-memory transformation using the same `mapper` functions, and then immediately importing the result into a destination instance.
+It works by exporting data from a source instance, applying an in-memory transformation, and then immediately importing the result into a destination instance.

 ### Command-Line Options